 Let’s build up the next generation of education researchers

-Lucy Heady, ESSA CEO, writes about the need for the global education sector to share their data.
+In this blog, Dr Lucy Heady, Chief Executive Officer at Education Sub Saharan Africa (ESSA) writes about the need for the global education sector to share their data.
 In doing so, local researchers who understand the issues in their own countries can build a true story of how to improve education.

 This blog is the second in our 'Data for Education' series.